Jonyyqn/scMalignantFinder/README.md

     probability=True, # If True, output the prediction probability for each class. out_path='/path/to/probability' # Path storing the prediction probability result )
-# celltype_annotation: If False, the cell type annotation process will not be performed.
-If True, use scAtomic for cell type annotation.

 # Model prediction
 features = model.fit()